Our Community

 Do you have a teacher training course?

-It is possible to train with Amanda, who is a senior teacher, but only after 3 years of consistent studentship in the Iyengar method.
-You need to demonstrate a willingness to be a student first, a preparedness to learn and a capacity to practice.
+Anyone considering teacher-training needs to demonstrate a willingness to be a student first, a preparedness to learn and a capacity to practice.
 This is a requirement of all Iyengar teacher trainees worldwide.

 After teacher training (300 hours + 100 hours observing/assisting/adjusting) there is an assessment conducted by the Iyengar Yoga Association of Australia.